Thesaleem/Thesaleem/README.md

 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning React
+- 🌱 I’m work with modern technologies like ES6, React, Redux and Typescript
 - 💞️ I’m looking to collaborate on new projects
 <!--- - 📫 How to reach me saleemismail14@yahoo.com  --->